Deep Neural Networks for Choice Analysis: Extracting Complete Economic Information for Interpretation

 DCMs have been used for decades to analyze the choice of travel modes, travel frequency, travel scheduling, destination and origin, travel route, activities, location, car ownership, and many other decisions in the transportation field \cite{Ben_Akiva1996,Cantarella2005,Ben_Akiva2014,Small2007td,Ortuzar2011,Guan2018}.
 While demand forecasting is important in these applications, all the economic information provides insights to guide policy interventions.
 For example, market shares can be computed from the DCMs to understand the market power of competing industries \cite{Train2009}.
 Elasticities of travel demand describe how effective it is to influence travel behavior through the change of tolls or subsidies \cite{Small1998,Helveston2015}.
 VOT, as one important instance of MRS, can be used to measure the monetary gain of saved time after the improvement of a transportation system in a benefit-cost analysis \cite{Small1998,Small2007td}.

 Recently researchers started to use machine learning models to analyze individual decisions.
 Karlaftis and Vlahogianni (2011) \cite{Karlaftis2011} summarized $86$ studies in six transportation fields in which DNNs were applied.
-Researchers used DNNs to predict travel mode choice \cite{Cantarella2005}, car ownership \cite{Paredes2017}, travel accidents \cite{ZhangZhenhua2018}, travelers' decision rules \cite{Cranenburgh2019}, driving behaviors \cite{HuangXiuling2018}, trip distribution \cite{Mozolin2000}, and traffic flows \cite{Polson2017,LiuLijuan2017,WuYuankai2018}.
-DNNs are also used to complement the smartphone-based survey \cite{XiaoGuangnian2016}, improve survey efficiency \cite{Seo2017}, and impute survey data \cite{Duan2016}.
-In the studies that focus on prediction accuracy, researchers often compare many classifiers, including DNNs, support vector machines (SVM), decision trees (DT), random forests (RF), and DCMs, typically yielding the finding that DNNs and RF perform better than the classical DCMs \cite{Pulugurta2013,Omrani2015,Sekhar2016,Hagenauer2017,Cantarella2005}.
+Researchers used DNNs to predict travel mode choice \cite{Cantarella2005}, car ownership \cite{Paredes2017}, travel accidents \cite{ZhangZhenhua2018}, travelers' decision rules \cite{Cranenburgh2019}, driving behaviors \cite{HuangXiuling2018}, trip distribution \cite{Mozolin2000}, hierarchical demand structure \cite{WuXin2018}, queue lengths \cite{LeeSeunghyeon2019}, parking occupancy \cite{YangShuguan2019}, metro passenger flows \cite{HaoSiyu2019}, and traffic flows \cite{Polson2017,LiuLijuan2017,WuYuankai2018,ZhangJunbo2018,DoLoan2019,MaTao2020}.
+DNNs are also used to complement the smartphone-based survey \cite{XiaoGuangnian2016}, improve survey efficiency \cite{Seo2017}, synthesize new population \cite{Borysov2019}, and impute survey data \cite{Duan2016}.
+In the studies that focus on prediction accuracy, researchers often compare many classifiers, including DNNs, support vector machines, decision trees, random forests, and DCMs, and typically find that DNNs and RF perform better than the classical DCMs \cite{Pulugurta2013,Omrani2015,Sekhar2016,Hagenauer2017,Cantarella2005}.
 In other fields, researchers also found the superior performance of DNNs in prediction compared to all the other machine learning (ML) classifiers \cite{Fernandez2014,Kotsiantis2007}.
-Besides high prediction power, DNNs are powerful due to its versatility, as they are able to accommodate various information formats such as images, videos, and text \cite{LeCun2015,Krizhevsky2012,Jean2016}.